Hassanat-Awodipe/me/projects.md

 <img src="images/ratings.png?raw=true"/>
 Comparison of Potential and Overall Ratings

-WeRateDogs is a Twitter account that rates people's dogs with a humorous comment about the dog.
-The aim of this analysis is to display my proficiency in Data Wrangling by gathering the data of WeRateDogs from multiple sources and in different file formats, assessing for quality and tidiness issues then cleaning.
-After wrangling, I analysed the data to understand how twitter users react to the tweets of WeRateDogs.
-The result of the analysis - carried out with Python - can be found [here](/Project2/Analysis_of_WeRateDogs_Tweet-Report.html).
+Working with a database of European Soccer collected over a period of 9 years (2007 - 2016), I analysed the data to find out how players' attributes affect their overall and potential ratings for the year 2016.
+I also checked the rate at which the footballers met up to their potential.
+I used Python for my analysis and the notebook can be found [here](/Project3/Analysis_of_WeRateDogs_Tweet-Report.html).

-You can click [here](/Project2/Analysis_of_WeRateDogs_Tweet_Code.html) for the wrangling process done in python.
+The github repository can be found [here](https://github.com/Hassanat-Awodipe/Analysis_of_Football_Players_Rating_in_2016).